Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/02-components/02-component-lifecycle.md

 ngOnchange(changes: any) {}
 ```

-Angular will not recognize it — again silent failure.
+Angular will not recognize it — silent failure.

 ---